Child Find Information and Process

 Child Find Evaluation for Students ages 5-21 years of age:

 Students ages 5 to 21 are screened for vision, hearing and health concerns as part of the Child Find process.
 The district has a Response to Intervention (RTI) process in each building that monitors student learning and how students respond to strategies.
-A parent, teacher or individual knowledgeable that may suspect a disability may initiate a RTI referral.
+A parent, teacher or individual who is knowledgeable about the child and suspects that there may be a disability, may initiate a RTI referral.
 If the team feels that a referral to special education is warranted, an evaluation to include cognitive, educational, health, social/emotional, communication and transition occurs with parental permission.
 Parents who suspect that their child is experiencing learning difficulties may also initiate a special education referral/evaluation.
 For further information please contact the Office of Student Services at (719) 327-2823.